Draper Utah Temple: Groundbreaking

-The groundbreaking for the temple occurred during an invitation only ceremony at the site which was broadcast on the church's satellite system to nearby stake centers.
+The temple groundbreaking occurred during an invitation-only ceremony at the site, and which was broadcast on the church's satellite system to nearby stake centers.
 The ceremony was conducted by Russell M. Nelson of the church's Quorum of the Twelve Apostles, with all members of the First Presidency in attendance.

-Open house
+Open house and dedication

-The church announced on November 29, 2008, that the temple would be open to the public for tours beginning January 15, 2009.
+On November 29, 2008, the church announced that the temple would be open to the public for tours beginning January 15, 2009.
 Reservations for tours were available until March 14, 2009.